Text Takes Over: A Study of Modality Bias in Multimodal Intent Detection: Appendix

 \saransh{The task has a wide range of practical applications, including robotics, conversational agents, and task-driven systems.
 Robots interacting with humans need to understand intent through gestures, tone, and spoken content.
 Chatbots and virtual assistants also benefit from multimodal understanding to respond more effectively.
 Although the study focuses on intent detection, the proposed tools and findings are general and can be applied to other multimodal tasks such as visual dialogue, video-based agents, and embodied interaction.}

 \saransh{This work takes a systematic approach to understanding multimodal intent detection by analyzing a variety of models and datasets.
 The analysis reveals strong textual biases in existing benchmarks, 70\% in the M-1 dataset and 50\% in M-2.0 (see Fig.~\ref{fig:debiasing}), indicating that models often rely heavily on text while ignoring other modalities.
-In the second phase of the study, a detailed modality-wise analysis shows that certain intents like \textit{Apologize} and \textit{Thank} are easy to detect from text alone, while others such as \textit{Complain}, \textit{Flaunt}, and \textit{Inform} benefit significantly from audio or video input (Figs.~\ref{fig:video_needed}, \ref{fig:audio_needed}).
-These findings highlight the need for more balanced and less biased datasets to fairly evaluate multimodal models.}
+In the second phase of the study, a detailed modality-wise analysis shows that certain intents like \textit{Apologize} and \textit{Thank} are easy to detect from text alone, while others, such as \textit{Complain}, \textit{Flaunt}, and \textit{Inform}, benefit significantly from audio or video input (Figs.~\ref{fig:video_needed}, \ref{fig:audio_needed}).
+These findings highlight the need for more balanced and less biased datasets to evaluate multimodal models fairly.} This concept of intent is different from the notion of entity-phrases~\citep{mullick2021rte, guha2021matscie, mullick2022using, mullick2024matscire} and opinion~\citep{mullick2016graphical, mullick2017extracting, mullick2017generic,mullick2018identifying, mullick2018harnessing, mullick2019d}.

 \saransh{To address this issue, the study introduces a method to reduce textual bias in datasets and evaluates model performance under these more controlled conditions.
 In addition, it proposes tools to measure how different modalities contribute to predictions and how models adapt when a modality is missing or misleading.
 These tools provide deeper insights into model behavior beyond simple accuracy.
 While the experiments focus on intent detection, the approach is general and can support the development of robust systems for any task involving multiple input modalities.
 The dynamic nature of modality relevance in intent detection makes it an ideal testbed for studying adaptive multimodal learning in real-world scenarios.}